ChristopherClash/Rocket-Launch-Simulation/README.md

-The system is designed to be a very basic rocket launch simulation, which tells the user whether, given inputs of a target distance between 1000 and 5000KM, and the fuel loads for stages 1, 2 and 3 of the rocket (between 0 and 5000L per stage), the rocket will reach the target distance.
+This system is designed to be a very basic rocket launch simulation, which tells the user whether, given inputs of a target distance between 1000 and 5000KM, and the fuel loads for stages 1, 2 and 3 of the rocket (between 0 and 5000L per stage), the rocket will reach the target distance.
 The system does this by:
 1. Changing the status of the current stage (initially stage 1) from Idle to Firing.
 2. Calculate the distance travelled using the fuel stored by the current stage (distance = fuel load / 2) and change the status of the current stage to Out_Of_Fuel.
 3. Update the rocket’s current distance and checks whether this is greater than or equal to the target distance.